zakjan/cert-chain-resolver/README.md

 ./resolve.sh input.crt output.crt
 ```

 Input certificate can be in either DER or PEM format.
-Output certificate is in PEM format.
+Output certificate bundle is in PEM format.

 ## Example